2020–21 BENE-League Handball

 After the early ending of the BENE-League competition due to the COVID-19 pandemic, has the Dutch team of Handbal Houten has withdrawn from the BENE-League season 2020/2021.
 This has made a ticket available for the Dutch team.
 The top 3 of the Dutch Eredivisie (Wematrans/Quintus, Oosting/E&O and Anytime Fitness/BFC) have been asked to be promoted to the BENE-League.
-All three club refused this.
+The three clubs refused this.
 The committee of the BENE-League have decide the competition play what 11 teams.